elastic/search-ui/ADVANCED.md

 We have two primary recommendations for customizing component behavior:

 1. Overriding state and action props before they are passed to your Component, using `mapContextToProps`.
-2. Overriding props before they are passed to your Component's view.
+2. Override props before they are passed to your Component's view.

 ### mapContextToProps